agsb/Kyou-Ato/README.md

 ## Does

+the cards are only sorted by user, moving cards top-down.
+    At top is most priority and sort order is always preserved;

+the cards could be select by states or not states;

-the cards could be sorted based on specifics per data, per state, etc
+the cards could be selected based per due data;

+## Metrics

+the mean interval time (days) between
+    TODO and WORK, WORK and DONE, TODO and DONE;

+the mean quantity of tasks inside each interval;